 what's on offer?

-Bay coast (outlined in map R) has a rich variety
+(see map R) has a rich variety of fishing-grounds.

 We have beautiful, almost snag-free sandy beaches where